Bacon Curing – a historical review.

 We can now return to the 1830 account of wet-curing where we identify important developments in brining technique.
 The farmer who wrote down the brining technique suggests that the brine mix must be boiled over a gentle fire for the impurities to rise to the top before these were skimmed off and the brine allowed to cool down.
 (The Complete Grazier, 1830: 304)

 When it is cooled down, the brine is poured over the meat so that the meat is completely submerged.
-Meat from small pigs are kept in the brine for three to four days and longer.
+Meat from small pigs is kept in the brine for three to four days and longer.
 An older pig may require one, two, or three days longer.
 (The Complete Grazier, 1830: 304)

 If the meat is intended for hams, it must be left in the brine for two days.
 At the end of the curing time, rub with pollard (a by-product from the milling of wheat, like bran) and cover with a paper bag to keep flies away.
+In warm weather, make sure that the blood is all drained from the meat and the meat is rubbed with fine salt before the brine is poured over.
 (The Complete Grazier, 1830: 304)

 Remember that wet-cure is more expensive than dry cure unless the brine is re-used.
 Our farmer states that brine is re-used “with advantage”.
 Before it is re-used, the old brine must be boiled first and water and the other ingredients must be added proportionately.
 (The Complete Grazier, 1830: 304)